MarkAnderson166/Cosc320_Group_Project/README.md

 ### doc
  - client_enquiry.md: allows us to have a place to brainstorm and note what things we need to ask the client pertaining to the project
  - any documentation that we will need to create on how the client will use the program we develop such as commands or screenshots if graphical

+### experiment
+ - test.json: JSON file from ADDA course Tully got from API
+ - test.py: python script to play around with JSON and parsing to get useful information
+ - app.py: Dash app similar to test.py just to experiment with